coin723/dashboard-v2/README.md

                 APP_ROUTER_PROVIDERS
             ]);

-* Deployment instructions (continued)
     * Each page consists of 'components'.
+For a component, .ts file matching to the component is the core part.
+A component may include separate template file(.html) or stylesheet(.css) to implement itself into the web page.
+It is a common convention to name such file as same as that of related component's .ts file.

+            import { Component } from '@angular/core';

+            @Component({
+                selector: 'div.cctv',
+                templateUrl: 'app/part-cctv.component.html'
+            })
+            export class PartCctvComponent {

+            }

 ### Contribution guidelines ###